wdi-sg/intro-to-coding/README.md

 ```

 ### img
 Let's tell our img to have a 2 pixel wide solid border in purple.
-Let's change the corner radius to be 5px.
+Let's change the corner radius to be 5 percent.
 Let's give it a 10px margin on all sides except the top.
 Also we can tell it to float to the left, this means that the text will wrap round.
 ```css
 img {
   border: 2px solid purple;